AI Chip Stocks’ Meltdown Is an Excellent Buying Opportunity

 Ever since ChatGPT’s launch in November 2022, similar drops below the lower band of SOXX’s 20-day Moving Average Envelope have led to strong short-term rebound rallies.

-Therefore, we are directionally bullish on a rebound in AI chip stocks after yesterday’s bloodbath.
+Therefore, we are directionally bullish on a rebound in AI chip stocks after Wednesday’s bloodbath.

 Does that mean the time to buy is right now?
 Not necessarily.

-Note: Editor’s Note: Eric Fry, here.
-Today, my InvestorPlace colleague Luke Lango is joining us to discuss the volatility AI chip stocks suffered this week… and why he sees this as a current opportunity.